nonplayer/hammercrawl/hc_core_player_2_creation.md

 ### Option A: Purchasing Your Starting Gear

-Multiply your SOC score by its associated multiplier, and that's how much money you have to spend.
+Multiply your rolled SOC score by its associated multiplier, and that's how much money you have to spend.
 Use the Equipment section of this book to purchase anything you can afford.

 #### A Note on Royalty